SB-James/bookclub_frontend/README.md

 # bookclub
-A personal project that lets users document and rate the books they have read.
+a personal project that lets users document and rate the books they have read.